The Secretary of State was asked—

 Since 2014 the United Kingdom has invested approximately £200 million to fund joint co-operation on illegal migration in northern France and committed another £44.5 million at the recent UK-France summit.
 Funding focuses on improving port security and infrastructure; facilities for children; accommodation; tackling organised crime, including trafficking; and support with returning migrants.
 We have allocated £3.6 million to work with France to improve identification and transfer of asylum seekers between the UK and France, including children, under the Dublin regulation.

-Border Force tells us that it is stopping around 1,000 people a week trying to get to the UK, a third of whom are minors, but those children are not being taken into care or asked whether they have family elsewhere—just like Mohammed Hassan, a teenager who had family in Bahrain but was stopped by our Border Force, sent back and died two days later trying again.
+Border Force tells us that it is stopping around 1,000 people a week who are trying to get to the UK, a third of whom are minors, but those children are not being taken into care or asked whether they have family elsewhere—just like Mohammed Hassan, a teenager who had family in Bahrain but was stopped by our Border Force, sent back and died two days later trying again.
 What action are the Government taking to make sure that our Border Force people are not sending children into the hands of traffickers?

 I am sure the hon.
 Lady would welcome my comment about working to combat organised crime, and we should always reflect that many perilous journeys that are made are in the hands of organised criminals.
 Any loss of life is an absolute tragedy, but it is important we reflect that our juxtaposed controls are an important part of our border.
 Our Border Force staff are incredibly well trained and look for vulnerabilities wherever they might see them.
 She makes an important point, and we are committed to doing more to make sure we meet our allocation of Dubs children.
 Also, under the Dublin regulation, we continue to resettle thousands of children every year.